 Gray text: Indicates tests that are valid but do not provide growth data (such as a test taken outside the test window).
 These test results are excluded from summary statistics.

 Summarizes each student's performance in the instructional areas (“goals”).
-Data appear only if a student took a MAP Growth test.
+Data appears only if a student took a MAP Growth test.
 Screening tests do not provide instructional area data.
 Note: Instructional area categories may be labeled differently depending on your test version or state assessment.

 Italic scores = Performance that might be an area of concern, because they are more than 3 RIT points below the overall RIT score.